taruntyagi18/test-repo/README.md

 # test-repo
 This is my first test repository.
 <br>
-This is first update in the repo.
+This is the first update in the repo.
+This is the second update in the repo.